 - Keep your lenses and all supplies very clean.

-- Always wash and rinse your hands thoroughly before inserting or removing lenses.
+- Always wash and rinse your hands thoroughly before inserting or removing your contact lenses.
 Do not apply hand lotion before handling your contacts.

-- Use the lens care system your eye specialist recommends.
+- Use the recommended contact lens solution for disinfection that your eye specialist recommends.

-- Do not mix products, because they may not be compatible.
-Never use homemade saline solutions.
-(They can be easily contaminated with bacteria.)
-Do not reuse solution.
-Never use tap water or distilled water to rinse or store your lenses.
+- Never use tap water or distilled water to rinse or store your lenses.